gpuweb/gpuweb/proposals/buffer-view.md

 That is, `T` must be (or contain) a type with a runtime-sized array.

-Note: Address space restrictions should be updated to allow runtime-sized arrays in any address space, but not in a variable declaration.
+Note: Address space restrictions should be updated to allow runtime-sized arrays in any address space, but not as the store type of a variable declaration.

 Note: `T` cannot be nor contain an atomic type because you cannot cast from a non-atomic type to an atomic type in MSL.

+**TODO**: Should `T` be restricted to a single level of structures as currently in WGSL, or should we be more permissive?

 A variant of `bufferView` that also specifies a size for the resulting type (which must not have a fixed-footprint).